thecovarrubias/thecovarrubias/README.md

-# <Hello World! /> 👋🏻 I'm José Covarrubias
+## <Hello World! /> I'm José Covarrubias

 <section align="justify">
   <p>👨🏻‍💻 Engineer focused on the development of solutions based on innovative web applications.</p>

-  ## 🤟🏻 About me
+  ### About me
   <p>💻 Currently I'm in constant development of my professional and personal skills.</p>
-  <p>🦁 For me it's a pride to be a graduate of the Technological Institute of Puebla in Engineering in Information and Communications Technologies.</p>
+  <p>🦁 For me it's a pride to be a graduate of the Instituto Tecnológico de Puebla in Engineering in Information and Communications Technologies.</p>
   <p>📍 Puebla de Zaragoza, México.</p>

   <div align="center">